 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5123257~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5123257~S5

 Alexander, Cory Alan, "Aspects in application of finite element approach to predict mechanical response of materials" (2004).
 Masters Theses.
 2484.